 In certain circumstances, we are contacting people who may have recently tested positive for COVID-19, and information about this has been provided to the trial by NHS Digital in these unique pandemic circumstances.
 You have the right to opt out of any future communications from PRINCIPLE should you wish to do so.
 If you do not wish to receive further communication from the trial, please let us know.
 PRINCIPLE will not keep your data should you choose not to take part.
-For more information, please see the General Notice under the Health Service Control of Patient Information Regulations 2002 (COPI):
+Please see the General Notice under the Health Service Control of Patient Information Regulations 2002 for more information (LINK).
+We will make a maximum of three attempts to contact you about the trial.